AKKKKKK-47/Art_inspo_generator/README.md

 # Art Inspo Generator 🎨
-This is a single-click web application designed to break creative blocks and give an artist some inspiration with a few random words.
-This application eliminates the frustration of staring at a blank canvas.
-With a single click, Users can generate random words to kickstart their next project.
-Have fun!
-(I used Google Gemini to debug my code but other than that, no
+This is a generator that artists can use for fun or to clear out an art block.
+You can get up to five random words to give you an inspiration for your next art project.
+The words aren't AI-generated!
+They are randomly chosen from a preset list.
+(I used Google Gemini to debug my code, but other than that, no
-AI was used)
+AI was used) Have fun! :)

-## 🚀 Features
-- **Instant Generation**: Single-click visual prompts for stuck artists.
-- **Style Filtering**: Filter by medium, era, or color palette.
-- **Export Formats**: Save configurations as JSON or text templates.

 ## 📄 License
 None!
 Open for everyone